 Oregon State University and the College of Forestry officially launched a $79.5 million initiative in January 2015 to build the Oregon Forest Science Complex.
 Once completed, the state-of-the-art facility will provide current and future students with a transformative educational experience across a full range of forestry and natural resources degree programs.

-The Oregon Forest Science Complex will include the new Peavy Hall and the A.A.
+The Oregon Forest Science Complex will include the new George W. Peavy Forest Science Center and the A.A.
 “Red” Emmerson Advanced Wood Products Laboratory.
-Throughout these facilities, visitors will notice innovate use of advanced wood products including cross-laminated timber made in Oregon.
+Throughout these facilities, visitors will notice innovative uses of advanced wood products including cross-laminated timber made in Oregon.
 The look and atmosphere of the complex will reinforce Oregon State’s international status as a premier forestry, natural resources, and wood science institution devoted to improving our forest landscapes and ecosystems.